dtison/Codewars/README.md

 (www.codewars.com/r/qx9chA)

 if you want to credit me with recommending the site.
+Thanks!